-I am the office administrator and have been working at Remus for just over three years.
+I am the office administrator and have been working at Remus since 2012.
 I am usually your first point of contact at the Sanctuary.
 I will do my best to answer any questions and deal with any queries you may have.
 I love working at Remus, all the staff and volunteers work tirelessly looking after the 200 plus animals.
 Its sad when a horse/pony arrives that has been mistreated or starved, but it is great to see them finally getting some much needed love and fuss and seeing them in the fields making new friends.

 I first heard about Remus in 1987.
 I became a member and joined the fundraising team.
 Since then I have watched the Sanctuary grow and it now plays a very large part in my life.
 In the past I tried joining other voluntary groups that I wanted to help in some way after my children had grown up.
 When I became a member of Remus I knew that this was the organisation I had been looking for.
 Animals have always been important to me and helping to care for the animals who have been abused, neglected and cruelly treated gives me huge satisfaction.

 I have been a supporter of Remus for over 20 years but have only been a member of the team since July 2015.
 I have been a foster carer for one of their Shetland ponies for 18 years!
-My role at Remus is quite a varied one: I am responsible for Health and Safety at the Sanctuary, for the ongoing training of staff and volunteers and also to organise a variety of events, such as workshops which help raise awareness of the Sanctuary.
+My role at Remus is quite a varied one: I am responsible for Health and Safety at the Sanctuary, for the ongoing training of staff and volunteers.
 I am passionate about animal welfare and get very upset when seeing or hearing about an animal that has been cruelly treated or just simply neglected.
 Animals have no voice and I feel that by working here at Remus I am making a small contribution towards being their voice.
 I know I am fortunate to have such a great job, everyone at Remus works tirelessly to ensure that when an animal comes through those gates they will never want for anything again.